DepartmentOfStatisticsPUE/rid-gig-economy/README.md

 ## How to cite

-Beręsewicz, Nikulin, Szymkowiak and Wilak, (2021) The gig economy in Poland -- evidence based on the mobile big data, Working paper, URL: https://github.com/DepartmentOfStatisticsPUE/rid-gig-economy
+Beręsewicz, Nikulin, Szymkowiak and Wilak, (2021) The gig economy in Poland: evidence based on the mobile big data, Working paper, URL: https://github.com/DepartmentOfStatisticsPUE/rid-gig-economy

 ```
 @online{beresewicz2021,
     author = "Beręsewicz, Maciej and  Nikulin, Dagmara and Szymkowiak, Marcin and Wilak, Kamil",
-    title = "The gig economy in Poland -- evidence based on the mobile big data",
+    title = "The gig economy in Poland: evidence based on the mobile big data",
     url  = " https://github.com/DepartmentOfStatisticsPUE/rid-gig-economy",
     addendum = "2021",
     year = 2021